Elkantor/bscxx/doc/getting_started.md

 ## Create a new project

 The first thing you want to do, when creating a new project, is actually to create the structure of your new C++ project.
 If you often create new projects, you know that can be redundant and a bit borring.
-So why not make it fully automaticly by using one command ?
+So why not generate it automaticly, just by using one command ?

 First, go where you want to create your project, and create a new folder for it.
 ```shell